 Conclusion: Why a Bouvier Des Flandres?

-The Bouvier Des Flandres is a strong-willed dog with an immense love for their family.
+The Bouvier Des Flandres temperament is strong-willed, but he’s a dog with an immense love for his family.

 This is a moderately active breed that lives for a job.
 They do well with active families who will take them on long walks or bike rides.

-The Bouvier Des Flandres is intelligent and will respond well to training, but they do have a mind of their own.
-Use consistency and positive reinforcement training.
+The Bouvier Des Flandres is intelligent and will respond well to training, but he does have a mind of his own.
+Use consistency and positive reinforcement training for the best results.

-If you are looking for an even-tempered, courageous dog that adores their human companions, the Bouvier Des Flandres is the perfect match.
+If you are looking for an even-tempered, courageous dog who adores his human companions, the Bouvier Des Flandres is the perfect match.